-It is estimated that 500,000 people in India need kidney, liver and heart transplants, against which we do only around 8000 transplants, which barely meets 1 to 2% annual demand of organs.
+It is estimated that 500,000 people in India need kidney, liver and heart transplants, against which we do only around 8000 transplants, which barely meets 1 to 2% annual demand for organs.
 The supply of organs from living donors will soon peak and the only way this program will be able to grow is through deceased donors.
 For some organs like heart and lungs, deceased donors are the only source.
-Hence, there is need for augmenting deceased organ donation program in the country.
+Hence, there is a need for augmenting deceased organ donation program in the country.

 SBI foundation has started the project “Gift Hope Gift Life” - Augmenting deceased organ donation program in partnership with MOHAN Foundation which aims to address the problems like lack of awareness, lack of readiness of medical fraternity etc. and create an enabling environment for Organ donation in India.

-An exclusive SBI Mohan Foundation helpline, a toll free national helpline for Organ donation is set up by MOHAN Foundation.
+An exclusive SBI Mohan Foundation helpline, a toll-free national helpline for Organ donation is set up by MOHAN Foundation.
 This is for callers from pan India in 6 different languages for the purpose of dissemination of information on organ donation and transplantation.

 We have also initiated organ donation program in the state of Odisha by entering into a dialogue with the Health Ministry.
 With the support from the ministry, stakeholders meetings are planned to be organized for rolling out of the program.
-We will also initiate public education in the major cities in the state as well as hospital counselling programme in government hospitals.
+We will also initiate public education in the major cities in the state as well as hospital counseling programme in government hospitals.
 We will work closely with the government to help frame relevant government orders (GOs) that will facilitate organ donation and create an environment to augment organ donation in the state.

 We will also conduct training of transplant coordinators, intensivists, and young surgeons in the area of organ donation, organ retrieval and storage.
 In addition, volunteers will be trained as “Angels of Change” to spread awareness on organ donation.

 In today’s world, cancer has gained recognition as a serious health problem.
 The incidence of cancer in India is 70-90 per 1,00,000 population.
 More than 70% of cases are in advanced stages accounting for poor survival and high mortality.
-‘Cancer Is Curable, when detected Early’ but in India 60-80% of cancer cases in India are diagnosed late and 60% patients do not have access to quality treatment because of low income.
+‘Cancer Is Curable when detected Early’ but in India, 60-80% of cancer cases in India are diagnosed late and 60% patients do not have access to quality treatment because of low income.

-SBI Foundation is supporting treatment of 100-120 underprivileged cancer patients from the states of J&K, Northeast, Dadara & Nagar Haveli, Daman & Diu, Goa, Haryana, Jharkhand, Punjab and Rajasthan.
+SBI Foundation is supporting treatment of 100-120 underprivileged cancer patients from the states of J&K, Northeast, Dadara & Nagar Haveli, Daman & Diu, Goa, Haryana, Jharkhand, Punjab, and Rajasthan.
 These States and Union Territories have remote localities which are lacking in good healthcare facilities.

 This intervention is carried out jointly with Indian Cancer Society across the country through tie-ups with various hospitals.

-The majority of population in rural India is deprived of primary healthcare facilities due to lack of accessibility.
+The majority of the population in rural India is deprived of primary healthcare facilities due to lack of accessibility.
 Delivering quality primary health care to large populations is always challenging and that is certainly the case in India.
 Communicable diseases, maternal and nutritional deficiencies continue to be important causes of deaths.

 Stringent systems and processes are followed in implementing this project to ensure that good quality primary healthcare services are catered to marginalized communities.
-About 50000 rural populations from the selected 25 villages of Ravong and Namche blocks of South Sikkim District will be benefited with this initiative.
+About 50000 rural populations from the selected 25 villages of Raving and Namche blocks of South Sikkim District will be benefited with this initiative.

 Palliative care is fundamental to health and human dignity and is a basic human right.
 The WHO (World Health Organization) defines palliative care as an approach that improves the quality of life of patients and their families facing problems associated with life-threatening illness, through the prevention and relief of suffering, early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual.

 At present Palliative Care reaches only 1% of those requiring end-of-life cares.
-Patients suffering from advanced illnesses face distressing symptoms which are not limited to just the physical such as pain, fatigue, inability to eat and drink sleeplessness etc. They also suffer tremendously from emotional, psychosocial, spiritual and interpersonal turmoil that debilitates them.
+Patients suffering from advanced illnesses face distressing symptoms which are not limited to just the physical such as pain, fatigue, inability to eat and drink sleeplessness etc. They also suffer tremendously from the emotional, psychosocial, spiritual and interpersonal turmoil that debilitates them.

 In the field of palliative care, SBI Foundation is working with DEAN Foundation for the project SBI- Anugraha ‘Home Based Hospice & Palliative Care’.
 Through this project, SBI Foundation is supporting for hospice and palliative healthcare services to around 10,000 patients of Karamadai block of Coimbatore district, Tamil Nadu State.

-A number of children develop congenital hearing loss from birth and speech loss as after-effect of hearing impairment.
+A number of children develop congenital hearing loss from birth and speech loss as an after-effect of hearing impairment.
 To bring such children to normal stream of life by implantation of Cochlear Implant, SBI has started a project for giving the gift of hearing and speech for 50 children in West Bengal.

 SBI Foundation has identified 50 hearing impaired children from West Bengal in the wait list for cochlear implant surgery.
-There are more children in the wait list from other states and based on the success of this project, SBI Foundation can scale up this project at national level in the coming years.
+There are more children in the wait list from other states and based on the success of this project, SBI Foundation can scale up this project at the national level in the coming years.
 This cochlear implant surgery would help the children born with impairment to listen and speak.

-SBI Foundation implements Project SBI Project Sishu Raksha to curtail infant mortality & morbidity rates by providing complete health to toe health screening to 500 children in Kovur village and urban slums of Nellore in Andhra Pradesh.
+SBI Foundation implements Project SBI Project Sishu Raksha to curtail infant mortality & morbidity rates by providing complete health to the health screening to 500 children in Kovur village and urban slums of Nellore in Andhra Pradesh.
 The project identifies deformities/diseases in children and provides required follow up treatment to the identified children through RICH Hospitals.

 Living in jail is not easy and the condition of the jails leads to depression and negative impact on the health of inmates.
-To prevent and timely detect health issues among the female jail inmates, a comprehensive Health check-upcamp for 130 Female inmates of Byculla Jail, Mumbai was conducted.
+To prevent and timely detect health issues among the female jail inmates, a comprehensive Health check-up camp for 130 Female inmates of Byculla Jail, Mumbai was conducted.
 The details of the findings were shared with the Jail authorities for taking necessary steps.